EVPN-VXLAN Configuration

 Configure Server Access Switch Links

-AFC refers to server access switches as sub leaf switches.
+Fabric Composer refers to server access switches as subleaf switches.
 Compute and storage hosts are typically attached directly to leaf switches.
-Server access switches are primarily used to achieve two goals.
-They provide a transition strategy to connect existing server infrastructure into an EVPN-VXLAN fabric, and they provide an economical strategy to support a large number of 1 Gbps connected hosts.
-Server access switches extend Layer 2 services from the leaf, but do not directly participate in underlay routing or overlay virtualization mechanisms.
+Server access switches are primarily used to achieve two objectives: they provide a transition strategy to connect existing server infrastructure into an EVPN-VXLAN fabric, and they provide an economical strategy to support a large number of 1 Gbps connected hosts.
+Server access switches extend Layer 2 services from the leaf, but do not participate directly in underlay routing or overlay virtualization mechanisms.

 The following procedure establishes an MC-LAG between a VSX leaf pair and a downstream VSF server access switch stack.
 The LAGs defined on both sets of switches are 802.1Q trunks that allow all VLANs.